NicholasGWK/trx/README.md

     },
   }
 ```
-If I already have selectors for first and second, but I only want my resulting object to have first and innerProp, my final, anonymous selector must perform a relatively complex transformation:
+And there are already selectors for the first and second props, but I only want my resulting object to have first and innerProp, my final, anonymous selector must perform a relatively complex transformation:

 ```
 const mySelector = createSelector(